nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **Logging Levels**

 * `SEVERE` : Critical problem detected which may possibly cause the termination of the application
-* `WARNING` : Can continue, but with caution
+* `WARNING` : Warnings that indicate events that are somewhat serious but do not represent critical errors
 * `INFO` : Information showing the noteworthy actions by the App
-* `FINE` : Details that is not usually noteworthy but may be useful in debugging e.g. print the actual list instead of just its size
+* `FINE` : Details that are not usually noteworthy but may be useful in debugging e.g. print the actual list instead of just its size

 ### Configuration